amd-enterprise-ai/amd-eai-suite/services/airm/api/README.md

   - run `docker compose --profile log up -d` to start the stack with the log generator
 - `export` - starts a service that can be used to export the keycloak realm for AIRM
   - run `docker compose --profile export run --rm keycloak-export` to export the realm to `./airm-realm.json`.
 Please note that the keycloak container should NOT be running when you run this command.
-- `workbench` - starts the containers that are needed to register AIMs and charts into the database
+- `workbench` - starts the containers that are needed to register and test AIMs
-  - run `docker compose --profile workbench up -d` to start the stack with aims-registration and charts-registration services
+  - run `docker compose --profile workbench up -d` to start the stack with aims-registration, charts-registration and mock-cluster-auth services

 ### MCP (Model Context Protocol) Integration